-The Council has a partnership arrangement with Worthing Borough Council for the sharing of a joint officer structure.
+The Council has a partnership arrangement with Adur District Council for the sharing of a joint officer structure.

-Adur had a partnership arrangement with Horsham District Council, Mid Sussex District Council and Worthing Borough Council for the delivery of ICT services and Revenues and Benefits services.
-These arrangements ended in 2017/18.
+Worthing also had a partnership arrangement with Horsham District Council and Mid Sussex District Council for the delivery of ICT services until March 2018. .